czroth/czroth/README.md

 * I love the terminal
 * My IDE is PyCharm
 * My most used Python packages are NumPy, SciPy, Xarray, AstroPy
+* I have contributed to a few open source projects:
+  * the linux kernel (a very small commit)
+  * Xarray (think Pandas, but n-dimensional)
+  * django-taggit

 ## Further Reading